Tahlia Gillard: Early life

 Gillard played junior football with the Calder Cannons in the NAB League Girls competition.
 She also represented Vic Metro at national underage championships, developing her skills as both a ruck and key defender.

 AFLW career

 Gillard was selected by Melbourne with pick No. 42 in the 2021 AFL Women's draft.
 She made her debut during Season 6 (2022) and played three games in her first year.

 In Season 7 (2022), Gillard became a regular in Melbourne’s defence.
 She played a significant role in the team's premiership win, including keeping Brisbane forward Jesse Wardlaw goalless in the Grand Final.

 In 2023, she was included in the 22under22 squad and was named in the All-Australian squad of 44 players.
 By the end of the 2023 season, Gillard had played 39 games.

 Playing style

 Gillard is known for her height (190 cm), defensive marking, and ability to match up on key forwards.
 She has also spent time in the ruck when needed.

-Statistics

-As of the end of the S8 (2023) season: